davidwiese/vue-go-backend/README.md

   - Deployed the application on AWS Elastic Beanstalk, configuring environment variables, and managing deployments.

 - **Security Considerations:**
-  - Implemented CORS policies to restrict API access to trusted origins.
   - Explored secure handling of sensitive data using environment variables and AWS best practices.

-- **Framework Utilization:**
-  - Employed the **Gin** framework to streamline HTTP request handling and routing.
-  - Integrated **Viper** for flexible and dynamic configuration management.

 This project not only solidified my backend development skills but also enhanced my ability to integrate and deploy applications in cloud environments effectively.